ritiek/play-on-kodi/README.md

 # play-on-kodi

-Stream your local/network content directly on Kodi without having to setup FTP, SMB and what not.
+Stream your local/network content directly on Kodi without having to setup FTP, SMB or anything else.

 ## Installation